zemaz/FlamingDumpster/Tools/Redmine/RedmineSetup.md

 		3. Name the project w/ Mission Name
 		4. ensure "Public" and "Inherit members" checkboxes are checked
 		5. Under Modules ensure that "Isuse Tracking" and "Time Tracking" are checked
+			1. Uncheck the rest
-		6. Click the "Create" button
+		7. Click the "Create" button
-		7. Go to the "Members" Tab
+		8. Go to the "Members" Tab
-		8. click "New Members"
+		9. click "New Members"
-		9. Select the "856CPT" Group
+		10. Select the "856CPT" Group
-		10. Select the "856CPT" Users
+		11. Select the "856CPT" Roles
-		11. Click "Add"
+		12. Click "Add"
-		12. Click the Issue Tracking Tab
+		13. Click the Issue Tracking Tab
-		13. Select the "856CPT" checkbox under Tracker
+		14. Select the "856CPT" checkbox under Tracker
-		14. Click "Save"
+		15. Click "Save"